Dragon Ball (manga): Plot summary

 Son Goku, a monkey-tailed boy, and Bulma, a teenage girl, travel to find the seven Dragon Balls, which summon the dragon Shenlong to grant the user one wish.
-Their journey leads to the desert bandit Yamcha, who later becomes an ally; Chi-Chi, whom Goku unknowingly agrees to marry; and Pilaf, an impish man who seeks the Dragon Balls to fulfill his desire to rule the world.
-Goku undergoes rigorous training regimes under the martial arts master Kame-Sen'nin to fight in the Tenkaichi Budōkai (天下一武道会).
+Their journey leads to the shapeshifter Oolong; the desert bandit Yamcha, who later becomes an ally; Chi-Chi, whom Goku unknowingly agrees to marry; and Pilaf, an impish man who seeks the Dragon Balls to fulfill his desire to rule the world.
+Pilaf gathers the Dragon Balls, but Oolong stops his wish from being granted.
+Goku undergoes rigorous training regimes under the martial arts master Kame-Sen'nin to fight in the Tenka'ichi Budōkai (天下一武道会).
 He becomes friends with a monk named Kuririn, his training partner and initial rival.
-After the tournament, Goku searches for the Dragon Ball his grandfather left him and almost single-handedly defeats the Red Ribbon Army and their hired assassin, Taopaipai.
-Goku then reunites with his friends to defeat the fortune teller Baba Uranai's fighters and use her to find the last Dragon Ball in order to revive a friend killed by Taopaipai.
+After losing the tournament to Kame-Sen'nin, Goku searches for the Dragon Ball his grandfather left him and almost single-handedly defeats the Red Ribbon Army and their hired assassin, Taopaipai.
+Goku then reunites with his friends to defeat the fortune teller Baba Uranai's fighters and use her to find the last Dragon Ball held by Pilaf in order to revive a friend killed by Taopaipai.

-Three years later at the Tenkaichi Budōkai, Goku and his allies oppose Kame-Sen'nin's rival and Taopaipai's brother, Tsuru-Sen'nin, and his students Tenshinhan and Chaozu.
-Kuririn is killed after the tournament; Goku tracks down the murderer's leader, Piccolo Daimao, but is defeated.
+Three years later at the Tenka'ichi Budōkai, Goku and his allies oppose Kame-Sen'nin's rival and Taopaipai's brother, Tsuru-Sen'nin, and his students Tenshinhan and Chaozu.
+Tenshinhan, the winner of that year's tournament, and Chaozu reject their former master and their old assassin ways.
+Kuririn is killed after the tournament; Goku tracks down the murderer's leader, the Great Demon King Piccolo, but is defeated.
 The samurai Yajirobe takes Goku to the hermit Karin, who heals him and gives him a power boost.
-Meanwhile, Piccolo defeats and kills Kame-Sen'nin and Chaozu before using the Dragon Balls to regain his youth and destroy Shenlong.
-Goku then kills Piccolo Daimao, who, before dying, spawns his son/reincarnation Piccolo.
-Karin then directs Goku to Kami, the original creator of the Dragon Balls and Piccolo Daimao's other half, to restore Shenlong and revive his slain friends.
-Goku trains under Kami for the next three years, once again reuniting with his friends at the Tenkaichi Budōkai.
-There, he defeats Piccolo, whose life he spares as it would also kill Kami.
+Meanwhile, Kame-Sen'nin and Chaozu die in battle against Piccolo.
+Piccolo uses the Dragon Balls to regain his youth and then destroys Shenlong.
+Goku then kills the Great Demon King Piccolo, who, before dying, spawns his son/reincarnation Piccolo.
+Karin then directs Goku to Kami, the original creator of the Dragon Balls and the Great Demon King Piccolo's other half, to restore Shenlong and revive Goku's slain friends.
+Goku trains under Kami for the next three years, once again reuniting with his friends at the Tenka'ichi Budōkai.
+There, he defeats Piccolo, whose life he spares as it would also kill Kami and Shenlong.
 Goku leaves with Chi-Chi to keep his promise to marry her.